polykit/pico-dco/README.md

 ## Usage

 After installing the Pico should register as USB MIDI device.
 Alternatively serial MIDI input is available.
 The DCO listens to note on/note off messages on MIDI channel 1.
+Pitch bend is also supported.

 ## Known issues